CristinaSolana/ggtfobins/README.md

 # Get GTFOBINS
-Get info from [GTFOBins](https://gtfobins.github.io/) about a given exploit for given commands
+Get info from [GTFOBins](https://gtfobins.github.io/) about a given exploit from the command line

 ![Image of GGTFOBINS](ggtfobins-screenshot.jpg)